 Visa’s Head of Crypto has hit back at a Reuters report that Visa and Mastercard, the two largest payment processors in the world, are “slamming the breaks” on upcoming crypto-related partnerships due to unstable market conditions.

-In the wake of recent crypto meltdowns, Reuters reported that the payment giants are allegedly looking to pull back on their crypto push and halt any new partnerships with crypto companies.
+In the wake of recent crypto meltdowns, Reuters reported that the payment giants are allegedly looking to pull back on their cryptocurrency push and halt any new partnerships with cryptocurrency companies.

 A spokesperson from Visa claimed that: